fgauna12/newsig-devops-workshop/lab-prerequisites.md

 - **Artifacts** - This is a fully managed storage area for project related artifacts including Test Plan Results, Code Metrics storage, library caching, and custom library hosting.

-All of these pieces together enable Azure DevOps to provide a complete end to end solution for your project all in once place.
+While all are useful to a degree, the one's we will focus on for the rest of this lab will be **Repos** and **Pipelines**.

 Now that we have a feel for the portal, let's generate a new sample project with  the **Azure DevOps Demo Generator**.

 ## Create Sample Project

 For the Sample Project, we can use the afore mentioned Demo Generator.
-Microsoft has laid out how to do this so, for now, hope over to [these instructions](https://www.azuredevopslabs.com/labs/azuredevops/prereq/) to create a Team Project. **Only complete Task 1**
+Microsoft has laid out how to use tool to create a project we can use in our Azure DevOps account.
+Use [these instructions](https://www.azuredevopslabs.com/labs/azuredevops/prereq/) to create the project we will use for the rest of this lab. **Only complete Task 1**

-At the end please make sure you **Navigate to project** - this will take you to the newly created project in Azure DevOps, the screen will be similar to what you saw when you crated the Test Project previously.
+Upon project import completion make sure you **Navigate to project** - this will take you to the newly created project in Azure DevOps, the screen will be similar to what you saw when you created the Project in the previous section.

 ### Exploring Parts Unlimited
-The generator application has created many artifacts within the project, let's take a moment to explore some of the more important ones:
+The imported application will have created artifacts to support our new application, some of the more important ones are:

-- Under **Repos** you will see a repository was created called **PartsUnlimited** with all of the code for our application.
+- **Repos** will now contain the code for our application (**PartsUnlimited**).
 For those interested, this is a Git repository and it can be cloned locally.

-- Under **Pipelines** the template has created pipelines under the **Pipelines** and **Releases** subsections.
-These are automation artifacts that enable code to be built automatically with each checkin (Continuous Integration) and then deployed once that build completes (Continuous Deployment).
+- **Pipelines** will not contain classic style pipelines for Build (under the **Pipelines** subsection) and Reease.
+These artifacts enable code to be built automatically with each change (Continuous Integration) and automatically deployed thereafter (Continuous Deployment).
-    - In the default state after generation, the Release pipeline will contain placeholders that can be updated later to deploy the application to Microsoft's public cloud - Azure.

 ## Stretch Goal: Create a new build pipeline using YAML
-Currently our project leverages the classic approach to build and manage pipelines by creating them through the point and click interface.
-While this works for some cases progressively, we are seeing the desire to enable proper versioning and auditing of these pipelines.
-To address this, Microsoft enables build and release pipelines to be built using YAML (Yet Another Markup Language).

-Pipelines built in YAML are text files that we can add to our source control repository and version over time with full history.
-Collectively, this is know as Pipeline as Code (PaC) in the industry.
+The pipelines in our project use the classic approach, that is, they are managed exclusively on the portal via a point and click interface.
+Microsoft also supports creating and managing these pipelines in YAML (Yet Another Markup Language).
+Doing so allows for local editing of pipelines as well as auditing and history via source control systems.
+This is the standard moving forward, part of Pipelines as Code PaC).

+Let's create a new pipeline using YAML to build our **PartsUnlimited** web application.

 ### Part 1: Create the YAML Template
 We can create new Pipelines by accessing the Pipelines section of our project ![](/images/pipelines.png)